UC Davis Team Assists With Wildlife Impacted By Huntington Beach Oil Spill

 “Providing medical care, making sure their vitals are good,” Preston said.

-The responders in Southern California are prepared to remain on scene until wildlife is clear of danger a process that could potentially take months.MORE NEWS: UC Davis Baseball Program Suspended For Alleged Misconduct Allowed To Resume Team Activities
+The responders in Southern California are prepared to remain on scene until wildlife is clear of danger: a process that could potentially take months.MORE NEWS: 2 Men Killed In I-80 Hit-And-Run In North Highlands; Search Still On For Driver

 Additionally, Gov. Gavin Newsom declared a state of emergency in Orange County to further support the response to the oil spill.